The best courses for learning web development

 A note on affiliate linking— some of the links below are affiliate links, which means that if you purchase through them, I’ll get a commission from the company.
 It’s a great way that you can support Coder Coder at no extra cost to yourself!
 You can read more on my disclaimer page.

-FreeCodeCamp is my #1 top pick for people who are learning web development.
-It’s a non-profit organization founded by Quincy Larson, a teacher-turned-engineer.
+FreeCodeCamp is a non-profit organization founded by Quincy Larson, a teacher-turned-engineer.
 His mission is to make learning to code accessible to anyone, anywhere in the world.
 The result has been freeCodeCamp, a self-paced, full-stack bootcamp that is completely free!

 The Web Developer Bootcamp by Colt Steele